mnassrib/jupyter-putty-aws-ec2/README.md

 ```
 $ vi jupyter_notebook_config.py
 ```
-Paste the following text at the end of the file and leave the rest commented as it is.
-You will need to provide your password hash.
+Paste the following text at the beginning or the end of the ``jupyter_notebook_config.py`` file and leave the rest commented.
+You will need to provide your hash password.

 ```
 c = get_config()